broadinstitute/gnomad-browser/packages/api/deploy/README.md

 where `tag` is the tag on the "gnomad-api" image to be deployed.

+This pushes the image with specified tag to GCR and updates the container image in the appropriate Kubernetes deployment.

-## Run image locally
+## Running locally

-To run the API server in Docker on macOS (18.03 onwards) using a local instance of Mongo and Redis:
+To run the API server using Docker with a local instance of Mongo and Redis:

 ```shell
 docker run --rm -ti --init \